aidulcandra/wachan/README.md

         - object: can use more options.
 See [here](#message-sending-options)
 - `message.react(emoji)` - Send reaction to the message.
     - `emoji` - The emoji in string to use as reaction
+- `message.delete()` - Delete this message.
+Note: the bot needs to be an admin for it to be able to delete messages in a group.
 - `message.getQuoted()` - Return the message that this message is quoting.
 - `message.toBaileys()` - Return the original baileys message object.